LanceNorskog/keras-invertible/Notes/methods.md

 But we will ignore this, hoping that this will wash out in real use.
 Also, in a real model, we will need to train replacement layers (see below) and this oddity will probably wash out.

-# Convolutions
+## Convolutions
 A Convolutional layer is an ordered collection of small Dense kernels.
 These can be inverted by transposing the learned kernels.
 The "Transpose" set of CNN layers was designed for this inversion.

-# Learnable inversions

-## Merge Layers
+## Concat
-Merge Layers are (mostly) non-invertible, but can be approximated via learned values.

 Concat -> something is replaced by slices
 That is, Concat -> Dense can be replaced with inverse Dense -> slices

+# Inverting via Learnable Replacements

+## Merge Layers
-Other merges must be replaced with a learnable invertible replacement, and learn weights based on that replacement.
+Merge Layers (besides Concat) are (mostly) non-invertible, but can be approximated via learned values.
+These merges must be replaced with a learnable invertible replacement, and learn weights based on that replacement.
+Then, the matching inverted set of layers forms an approximate inversion of the original layer.

 Replacing in a learned model (residual signal technique for example) must freeze the original model, then train the replacement.
 This design bets that the multiple inputs to a function have a small standard deviation in each input neuron.
 That is, position 43 of an Add(input A, input B) usually has a large value on input A and a small value on input B.